ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

                 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 21130       cpu     bash  cmendes  R       1:02      1 rails01

-Then in a terminal session in the login node:
+Then in a terminal session in the login node invoke ssh:

 ::